 The DHCP server can only perform address limiting if it's configured to store Remote ID (RID), Circuit ID (CID) or Subscriber ID for each address it leases.
-By default, the server stores RID in the "tid" field of a lease if the RID is available at lease time.
-To configure the server to store CIDs or SIDs, define option 1026, "Binding TID type".
+To configure the server to store RIDs, CIDs or SIDs, define option 1026, "Binding TID type".
 The TID types are shown in the description for this option.

-Remote Booting
+6 Remote Booting

-How do I configure the boot file?
+6.1 How do I configure the boot file?